adamedx/devstation/README.md

 ## Usage

-This cookbook creates a Chef Windows workstation on Azure bootstrapped against your favorite Chef server.
+This cookbook creates a Chef Windows workstation VM on Azure bootstrapped against your favorite Chef server.
 Use chef-client from that workstation to execute this cookbook's default recipe.
 The cookbook must be run on a Chef workstation that meets the prerequisites: